 There are no mandated training delivery formats for these awards and previous initiatives have been delivered in a diverse range of formats including short courses, summer schools, workshops and webinars.

-The maximum total funding limit for this scheme is £1m per year.
-It is expected that most training initiatives will require £1,000-£3,000 per student and the maximum cost of the training initiative will be no more than £60k or £100k with additional justification.
+The maximum total funding limit for this scheme is £1 million per year.
+It is expected that most training initiatives will require £1,000-£3,000 per student and the maximum cost of the training initiative will be no more than £60,000 or £100,000 with additional justification.
 Most successful training initiatives will be awarded funding to support training for one year although a small number of awards may receive funding to allow them to offer the same training course but held over two years.
 These two year awards will only be made into areas considered by the assessment panel to be highest training priority.

 This opportunity is open to organisations eligible for NERC research grant funding; ie applicants based in UK Higher Education Institutions (HEIs), NERC research centres, and Independent Research Organisations (IROs).
 Applicants may also include formal Project Partners, who will not receive funding directly from the award, but will have an integral role in the proposed training initiative.

-The ATSC awards can be found in the course lists below.
-For information on any of these courses, please contact the successful organisations.
-NERC will advertise each course nearer the course start date via the NERC Studentships and Training Awards Listserver - external link
+Information concerning ongoing ATSC awards can be found in the course lists below.
+For information on any of these courses, including how to apply to attend, please contact the organisations offering the short course training.
+NERC advertises information concerning these ATSC via the NERC Studentships and Training Awards Listserver - external link

 For queries regarding the application process and administration, please contact: